What You Need to Know About Requesting Medical RecordsSchedule a Free Consultation

 Contact a New Jersey Personal Injury Attorney

 Attempting to handle a personal injury claim on your own can be overwhelming.
-Insurance adjusters do not always act in good faith when it comes to your personal data, and it is important that you do everything you can to keep your claim as strong as possible.
+Insurance adjusters do not always act in good faith regarding your personal data.
+You must do everything possible to keep your claim as strong as possible.
 The seasoned New Jersey personal injury attorneys of Brach Eichler Injury Lawyers have the experience and knowledge necessary to handle all the necessary aspects of your claim and protect your best interests.
-Call us today at (973) 364-8300 or contact us online for a free consultation to see how we can help you.Written by: Brach Eichler Injury Lawyers Last Updated : March 21, 2023
+Call us today at (973) 364-8300 or contact us online for a free consultation to see how we can help you.Written by: Brach Eichler Injury Lawyers Last Updated : August 25, 2023

 - $5.8 Million Settlement Brach Eichler Injury Lawyers Obtained a $5.8 Million Settlement on Behalf of Injured Client

 - $5.35 Million Settlement Brach Eichler Injury Lawyers Obtained a $5.35 Million Settlement at Trial on Behalf of a Pedestrian Struck by a Tractor Trailer